OpenZeppelin/nile/README.md

 🚀 Deploying contract
 🌕 artifacts/contract.json successfully deployed to 0x07ec10eb0758f7b1bc5aed0d5b4d30db0ab3c087eba85d60858be46c1a5e4680
-📦 Registering deployment as my_contract in 127.0.0.1.deployments.txt
+📦 Registering deployment as my_contract in localhost.deployments.txt
 ```

 A few things to notice here:

 1. `nile deploy <contract_name>` looks for an artifact with the same name
-2. This created a `127.0.0.1.deployments.txt` file storing all data related to my deployment
+2. This created a `localhost.deployments.txt` file storing all data related to my deployment
 3. The `--alias` parameter lets me create an unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier
-4. By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `127.0.0.1`.
+4. By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `localhost`.

 ### `setup`
 Deploy an Account associated with a given private key.